-The ketogenic diet is an established treatment option for children with hard to control epilepsy.
-However, adults may also benefit from dietary treatments.
+The diets are a medical treatment, and are usually only considered when at least two suitable medications have been tried and not worked.
+Ketogenic diets are an established treatment option for children with hard to control epilepsy.
+However, adults may also benefit from ketogenic diets.

 Dietary treatments for epilepsy must only be followed with the support of an experienced epilepsy specialist and dietitian (food specialist).

-The diet may not work for everyone but is suitable for many different seizure types and epilepsy syndromes.
-If you or your child has severe feeding problems, or has a condition where a high fat diet would cause problems, the diet may not be suitable.
+The diets may not work for everyone but are suitable for many different seizure types and epilepsy syndromes.
+If you, or your child, has a condition where a high fat diet would cause problems, the diets may not be suitable.

-The ketogenic diet can be adapted to all ethnic diets, as well as for people who are allergic to dairy products.
+Ketogenic diets can be adapted to diets from all different cultures, as well as for people with allergies or those on modified texture diets.
 The dietitian will calculate the diet and try to include foods you or your child likes.
+The diets can be used in children and adults of any age, although infants need close monitoring.

 What sort of food is eaten on the diet?

 There are different forms of the ketogenic diet.
-The types of foods eaten and the way each diet is calculated are slightly different, but each diet has shown effectiveness, in randomised controlled trials, in reducing seizures for some people.
+The types of foods eaten and how each diet is calculated are slightly different, but all forms have shown effectiveness, in randomised controlled trials, in reducing seizures for some people.

 Modified Atkins diet and modified ketogenic diet